apophisi2p/ConverseDesktop-I2P/README.md

 npm install --save-dev electron-rebuild
 $(npm bin)/electron-rebuild
 ```
-Note: If you are using Windows or OSX, you need to run electron-rebuild like this:
+Note: If you are using Windows or MacOS, you need to run `electron-rebuild` like this:

 ```bash
 .\node_modules\.bin\electron-rebuild.cmd